 You’re a lucky guy.
 Your web app runs on the biggest server available.
 It takes a mere 10% CPU and has tons of free memory available.
 Everything is great.
 Well, not everything… One tiny, little detail might jump out of the darkness at the worst possible moment… That tiny, little detail is a collection of … Continue reading How over-capacity hurts your scalability

+Almost 9:30am.
+Time for our stand-up.
+What did I finish yesterday?
+What do I plan on finishing today?
+What's stopping me?
 The daily routine of the morning stand-up is so ingrained, I go through the above liturgy without conscious thought.
 For me, the stand-up provides a focused center for the team, our morning huddle.
-We … Continue reading The Daily Standup: One step closer to the goal.
+We … Continue reading The Daily Standup: One step closer to the goal

 Self-organizing teams perform better than micro-managed ones.
 The ability to really make a difference motivates the team members and makes everyone contribute his best effort.
 But how can we create self-organizing teams when everyone is used to hierarchical command and control patterns?
 To be able to self-organize and perform optimally, a few basics need to … Continue reading How to make a team self-organizing